abhishekdeshmukh2306/Shopping_cart/README.md

 @Features
-#Product Listing: Browse a wide range of products with detailed descriptions, prices, and images.
+1)Product Listing: Browse a wide range of products with detailed descriptions, prices, and images.

-#Product Search: Quickly find products using the search functionality.
+2)Product Search: Quickly find products using the search functionality.

-#Category Filters: Filter products by categories to easily find what you're looking for.
+3)Category Filters: Filter products by categories to easily find what you're looking for.

-# Cart Management: Add, remove, and update product quantities in the cart.
+4)Cart Management: Add, remove, and update product quantities in the cart.

-#Real-time Updates: See real-time updates of cart totals as items are added or removed.
+5)Real-time Updates: See real-time updates of cart totals as items are added or removed.

-#Responsive Design: Optimized for both desktop and mobile devices.
+6)Responsive Design: Optimized for both desktop and mobile devices.

-#Persisted State: Cart state is persisted across sessions using local storage.
+7)Persisted State: Cart state is persisted across sessions using local storage.

-#Checkout Process: Simulated checkout process to review and confirm the order.
+8)Checkout Process: Simulated checkout process to review and confirm the order.

 Technologies Used